BristolCompositesInstitute/RSE-Guide/_styleguide/testing.md

 allows us to be confident that it is doing what is expected.
-Most people are probably already doing some form of testing or checking to ensure correct behaviour; perhaps by visually inspecting the resulting plot, or checking for non physical behaviour, command line experimentation, or comparing against previous results.
+Most people are probably already doing some form of testing or checking to ensure correct behaviour; perhaps by visually inspecting the resulting plot, or checking for non-physical behaviour, command line/interpretter experimentation, or comparing against previous results.

 This is a great start, but we can make our lives easier in the long run by going a step or two further.
 Consider the following sections in order of